-Standing quad stretch
+1. Standing quad stretch

-How: Standing on one leg (you can use a wall to balance) take hold of the top of the other foot and draw it towards your backside as your squeeze your knees together.
-You should feel it across front of the thigh.
+- How: Standing on one leg (using a wall for balance, if necessary), take hold of the top of the foot on your other leg and draw it towards your backside as your squeeze your knees together.
+You should feel the stretch across the front of the thigh of the bent leg.

-Hip flexor stretch in a lunge position
+2. Hip flexor stretch in a lunge position

-Calf stretch on step with straight leg calf plus bent knee calf
+3. Calf stretch on step with straight leg calf plus bent knee calf

-Standing hip stretch
+4. Standing hip stretch

-Standing hamstring stretch
+5. Standing hamstring stretch

 - How: Split your legs so one is in front of the other and put the heel of the front foot onto a step.
 Rest your hands on the thigh of the bent leg and flex the toes of your front foot towards your face.